-Usually, after transplanting tomato plants need 40-100 to bloom and set fruits based on different varieties.
-If you notice that your tomato plants are over foliage but no bloom, do a gentle pruning to let the tomatoes begin flowering.
+Usually, after transplanting, tomato plants need 40-100 to bloom and set fruits based on different varieties.
+If you notice that your tomato plants are over foliage but have no bloom, do a gentle pruning to let the tomatoes begin flowering.

 6. Water stress

 Too little water or too much water both cause poor fruit development.
-To get better fruit set you need to moist the soil evenly.
+To get a better fruit set, you need to moisten the soil evenly.

 Check the soil moisture first every time before applying water to the tomatoes.

-Tomato plants need 1-3 gallon of water per week depends on the weather condition.
-For dry weather condition, you need to supply more water than average.
+Tomato plants need 1-3 gallons of water per week, depending on the weather condition.
+For dry weather conditions, you need to supply more water than average.

-Besides, applying compost fertilizer and organic mulching around the base of the plants help to hold the soil moisture for a longer period.
+Besides, applying compost fertilizer and organic mulching around the base of the plants helps to hold the soil moisture for a longer period.

 7. Lack of sunlight

-Insufficient sunlight may cause poor fruit set of tomatoes and leggy growth.
+Insufficient sunlight may cause poor fruit sets of tomatoes and leggy growth.
 Usually, tomato plants need 6-8 hours of direct sunlight to produce healthy fruit.
-Tomato plants convert the sunlight into energy to produce fruits.
+Tomato plants convert sunlight into energy to produce fruits.